-- Consider whether the closure is appropriate given the nature of the problem identified - Consider whether there are alternative or more appropriate tools and powers which could be used to alleviate the nuisance

-- Consider whether all alternative tools, powers and support services have been attempted or considered. - Agree long term strategies for the resolution of the nuisance - Look at how the proposed closure will effect vulnerable people - Agree a strategy for protecting vulnerable people and preventing them from homelessness - Obtain intelligence on property ownership / management where the property is not social housing. - Ensure that the allocated caseworker informs those who may be subject to the closure order that it is being considered and the possible consequences for them. - Provide advanced notification to homeless services or social services of the proposed action as it may place additional demands on their service. - Agree the notification, which is required in the legislation, of the Chief Executive of Brighton & Hove City Council, relevant local authority department directors and local councillors who lead on relevant issues i.e. anti social behaviour, housing, children and young people.
+- Consider whether the closure is appropriate given the nature of the problem identified - Consider whether there are alternative or more appropriate tools and powers which could be used to alleviate the problem - Consider whether all alternative tools, powers and support services have been attempted or considered. - Agree long term strategies for the resolution of the problem - Look at how the proposed closure will effect vulnerable people - Agree a strategy for protecting vulnerable people and preventing them from homelessness - Obtain intelligence on property ownership / management where the property is not social housing. - If it is appropriate and safe to do so then ensure that the allocated caseworker informs those who may be subject to the closure order that it is being considered and the possible consequences for them. - Provide advanced notification to homeless services or social services of the proposed action as it may place additional demands on their service. - Agree the notification of relevant local authority department directors and local councillors who lead on relevant issues i.e. anti social behaviour, housing, children and young people.

-If the decision of the meeting is that a closure order will not be applied for then the meeting will agree further actions for example:
+If the decision of the meeting is that a closure order will not be applied for and the Police agree to this then the meeting will agree further actions for example: